AZProductions/KookaburraSDK/README.md

 ## ⏱ Get Started
 After downloading it from Nuget, add it to your project dependencies.
 Import it by typing `using Kookaburra.SDK;`.

+## ⚡ Tips
+1. **When using the SDK, some libraries use the same namespaces which can cause confusion or even break your program.** You can import the library with a custom name like SDK by typing this: **`using SDK = Kookaburra.SDK;`**.

 ## 🧾List
 ### Markup Lib.
 | Example | Name | Description |